ierror/django-js-reverse/README.rst

 Options
 -------

-Optional you can overwrite the default javascript variable ‘Urls’ used to access the named urls by django setting
+Optionally, you can overwrite the default javascript variable ‘Urls’ used to access the named urls by django setting

 ::
     JS_REVERSE_JS_VAR_NAME = 'Urls'

-Optional you can disable the minfication of the generated javascript file by django setting
+Optionally, you can disable the minfication of the generated javascript file by django setting

 ::
     JS_REVERSE_JS_MINIFY = False

 By default all namespaces are included

 ::
     JS_REVERSE_EXCLUDE_NAMESPACES = []

-Add some namespaces things to exclude
+To exclude any namespaces from the generated javascript file, add them to the `JS_REVERSE_EXCLUDE_NAMESPACES` setting

 ::
     JS_REVERSE_EXCLUDE_NAMESPACES = ['admin', 'djdt', ...]